mongodb/mongodb-enterprise-kubernetes/README.md

 * Ops Manager - our enterprise management, monitoring and backup platform for MongoDB.
 The Operator can install and manage Ops Manager in Kubernetes for you.

 The Operator requires access to one of our database management tools - Ops Manager or Cloud Manager - to deploy MongoDB instances.
-You may run Ops Manager either inside or outside Kubernetes, or may use Cloud Manager (cloud.mongodb.com) instead.
+You may run Ops Manager either inside or outside Kubernetes, or may use Cloud Manager (Ops Manager-based organization on cloud.mongodb.com, Atlas-based organization will not work) instead.

 The Operator is currently Generally Available, supported by the [MongoDB Support Team](https://support.mongodb.com/).
 If you need urgent help, please file a support ticket.
 For non-urgent requests, you may file a Github Issue here in the repo.